sushantt1201/ai-clinic-management-system/README.md

-# 🏥 People’s Clinic — AI-Powered Clinic Management System
+# People’s Clinic — AI-Powered Clinic Management System

 People’s Clinic is a modular, AI-powered full-stack healthcare platform for patients, doctors, and clinic administrators.
 It combines a responsive public website, secure role-based accounts, appointment and payment automation, digital health records, medication tracking, clinical consultation tools, and an AI clinic assistant in one connected system.

 The application uses React and Vite for the frontend, Node.js and Express for the REST API, MongoDB Atlas for application data, Cloudinary for uploaded medical documents, and n8n for clinic automation.
 Google Sheets and Google Calendar support the appointment workflow, while Razorpay test mode, Brevo, Groq, PDF parsing, and OCR provide payment, email, AI, and document-processing capabilities.
-The frontend is deployed on Vercel; the API and self-hosted n8n instance run on Render.
+The frontend is deployed on Vercel, while the API and self-hosted n8n instance run on Render.

-## ✨ What the Project Solves
+## What the Project Solves

 Traditional clinic processes are often divided between phone calls, paper records, messaging applications, spreadsheets, and disconnected scheduling tools.
 This can cause appointment delays, repeated administrative work, and difficulty accessing patient information.